In June 2026, Californians will each vote for one of 61 candidates for governor.

 This website presents a ranked-choice version of California’s

 June 2026 election at the state and federal level.
-When combined with multi-member districts,
+It features multi-winner ranked-choice voting

 nearly everyone can help elect a candidate whom they support.